Bulsatcom set to launch Bulgaria's first communications satellite

-SOFIA Bulgarian telecoms company Bulsatcom said it plans to launch the Balkan country's first geostationary communications satellite on Monday in a $235 million project.
+SOFIA (Reuters) - Bulgarian telecoms company Bulsatcom said it plans to launch the Balkan country's first geostationary communications satellite on Monday in a $235 million project.

 BulgariaSat-1 satellite, which will provide high quality television and communication services to Europe and North Africa, is scheduled to lift off from at the Cape Canaveral Air Force Station in Florida at 1810 GMT, the company said.